George15526/flask_blueprint/README.md

             register.html
 ```

+### Website process
-> register and confirm -> send data with flask -> sve into database(mySQL) -> client: it will jump to the login page, and then you can login with your username and password / auth: you can see all accounts data in manage page, and you can edit every account as well
+register and confirm -> send data with flask -> sve into database(mySQL) -> client: it will jump to the login page, and then you can login with your username and password / auth: you can see all accounts data in manage page, and you can edit every account as well